Corneal Abrasions in Children

 How is a corneal abrasion diagnosed in a child?

 Your child’s healthcare provider may also order a fluorescein stain.
-For this test, your child’s healthcare provider will place a small amount of a dye into your child's eye.
+For this test, your child’s provider will place a small amount of a dye into your child's eye.
 This won’t hurt your child.
-Then your child’s healthcare provider will use a special light to look at the surface of the cornea to see if there is an abrasion.
+Then your child’s provider will use a special light to look at the surface of the cornea to see if there is an abrasion.

 How is a corneal abrasion treated in a child?